DataScientist-GustavoAguiar/How-Did-Netflix-Expand-Its-Catalog-/README.md

 ## Contributions
 Please send me feedback to help make this code better.

+## Acknowledgement
+I would like to earnestly acknowledge the sincere efforts and valuable time given by Udacity professionals and respected orientators Josh Bernhard and Robert Chang.
+Their valuable guidance and feedback has helped me in completing this project.

 ## License
 This project is under the license [MIT](./LICENSE).